 Even Avira itself does not market the Pro version as a tool that guarantees you a decent connection in China, and the last user reply to the knowledge base question about Phantom’s performance in China states that nothing works.

-This is probably the second most important chapter in our Avira Phantom VPN review because you cannot assess a product without knowing if the value it gives is priced adequately.
-The best part of Avira Phantom is that you get to test almost everything for free (save for the kill switch and support) and decide if you’re willing to spend money on it.
+With Avira Phantom, you get to test almost everything for free (save for the kill switch and support) and decide if you’re willing to spend money on it.